tmbdev/objectio/README.md

 Note that Google and S3 put the actual bucket name into the `netloc` variable; that is, their syntax is `gs://bucket/object`, not `gs:/bucket/object`, which might be more logical.
-The above variables refer to the pathname components, not the netloc.

 # Future Extensions